Supporting Students’ Learning

 There is a clear, established referral system which enables staff members to access support for their students; parents or students are also able to request support directly.

 Students on the SEND register have a SEND Pupil Passport.
 This details the individual needs of the student and identifies how teachers might best to support them in lessons.
 There is a daily Homework Club open to all students and a range of other specific interventions detailed below.

-The school is designated as an 'Accessible School' for students with a physical disability.
+Amery Hill is designated as an 'Accessible School' for students with a physical disability.
 This means that all areas of the school can be reached by lifts, making it possible for students to access specialised subject facilities.
-In addition to several rooms for small group and one to one work, the department has a therapy room and hygiene suite to cater for the needs of our physically disabled students.
-Staff undergo regular training in order to support the students’ needs.
-We ensure that all children are included in both curricular and extra-curricular activities including educational trips and visits.
+In addition to several rooms for small group and one to one work, the Student Hub has a therapy room and hygiene suite to cater for the needs of our physically disabled students.
+Staff undergo regular training in order to support the students.
+Our inclusive ethos ensures that all students can be accommodated in both curricular and extra-curricular activities, including educational trips and visits.

 A range of interventions are offered through the Student Hub to support students’ cognition and learning, and social, emotional and mental health.

 Rapid Intervention: During Key Stage 3 students with low literacy levels may be taken out of Modern Foreign Languages lessons to work on a literacy programme.
 In this programme, students focus on literacy skills through an online programme called Lexia.
 The Lexia programme identifies specific literacy difficulties individual to each student and sets tasks around these areas.
 Where a student is not able to make progress within this they are then delivered a one to one session in order to learn the skill in a different way.
 Additionally, students follow a reading intervention called Rapid Plus, where literacy skills are developed further by exploring key words in a range of ways along with developing skills in spelling and reading fluency.
 Students will also follow a numeracy intervention for their third lesson, focusing on the basic numeracy skills in an interactive way.